Looking for freelance programming jobs? There are plenty of them out there, and this article will show you exactly where to look.

 - Want some general freelance tips – how about a huge list of 50 of them?!

 - Looking for other ways to find clients?
-This will help.
+This article will help.

 Michelle Lovrine Honeyager is a freelance writer who has written features for a number of consumer and industry print magazines, as well as stories for niche websites, digital lifestyle magazines and general news sites.